florinpop17/app-ideas/README.md

 Welcome to the **biggest collection** of app ideas!

-Did you ever wanted to build something but you had no idea what to do?
+Have you ever wanted to build something but you had no idea what to do?
 Just as authors sometimes have "writers block" it's also true for developers.

 These applications are: